vladofilipovic/universal-optimizer/documentation/source/contribution.rst

         - Those examples should be placed in root :file:`/` directory, and file name for example should be :file:`<problem>_<algorithm>_<representation>_exec.py`.

+    3. For each problem under consideration, the problem class for specific problem should have method that read textual file and create instance of that specific problem.

-    3. For each problem under consideration, there should be one file (named :file:`solver.py`, within the respective problem directory).
+    4. For each problem under consideration, there should be one file (named :file:`solver.py`, within the respective problem directory).
 That file will be entry point for all the methods aimed at solving the specific problem.
 All parameters that governs methods execution should be accessible to user through command-line parameters.
 Command-line parameters should have sufficient and adequate help system.

-    4. Type hints and documentation.
+    5. Type hints and documentation.

         - All programming objects (classes, functions, variables, parameters, optional parameters etc.) should be `type-hinted <https://www.infoworld.com/article/3630372/get-started-with-python-type-hints.html>`_